israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Calls a function for each element in the array.

     `Array.prototype.keys()`
+        Returns a new Array Iterator that contains the keys for each index in the array.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.